mapachurro/docs/docs/markup-language/README.md

 To center text such as titles and headings, add `\centered` before the relevant text.
 You can also apply other formatting to the centered language.
 For example, `\centered**Agreement Title**` will center and bold the relevant text.

+### Right

+To right-align text, add `\right` before the text to be aligned to the right margin of the page.
+Like with centered text other formatting can be used in the right aligned text.

+### Right 3/4"

+By specifying the `\right-three-quarters` tag instead, the text will be right-aligned and inset 3/4" from the margin.

 ### Page Break

 If you would like to add a page break, such as separating an exhibit from the main body of the agreement, you can simply add `\pagebreak` where the break should be.